rahulpargi641/Realm-Rush/README.md

      - Designed strategic level by myself using provided assets.
      - Implemented an editor script(CubeEditor) to facilitate the placement of blocks (waypoints) with restricted integer coordinates.
+### Focus
+    - Code Quality and Organization.
+    - Architecture Design for Flexibility and Scalability.
+    - Visually appealing, with soothing music and sound effects.

+### Gameplay Demonstration

+    For a visual demonstration of the gameplay, watch video on YouTube.

+### Play the Game

+    To experience the game firsthand, play it directly by following this playable link.